 We may live in a digital world, but building a relationship with journalists, media and influencers before your press release goes out remains the most important – and effective – way to get their attention.

 Relationships are built on trust – and trust takes time to build.
 If you reach out to a media figure for the first time with a press release about an organization they don’t know and expect them to publish a story that day, then expect to fail.

 Assuming the story has potential, a good journalist will want to conduct their own research, which takes time.
 Newsrooms are busy places, and editorial demands may mean you don’t figure highly on their priority list right now – that doesn’t mean you won’t get coverage at a later date.
 Help them do their jobs by being helpful, providing extra information when needed, and answering emails quickly – don’t miss your window.

 Equally importantly, don’t spend a month micro-managing the production of your press release by involving 20 department heads and 30 junior managers in its creation – not only will the finished product be confused and bland, but your story may not be newsworthy anymore.
 Keep an eye on the clock and strike while the iron’s hot.

 Storytelling is an art, press release creation is a craft, distribution is a process.
 All three require different skills, yet all are essential for successful coverage.
 Next time you have something you’d like to share with the world, make sure you share it the right way.

 If you want a more comprehensive guide on how to make your press releases a hit, try our Smart PR for Finnish Organizations online course.
 In 7 weeks, we will show you how to build a long-term PR strategy that covers everything from planning a PR campaign, crafting and executing it, and finally measuring the results against your business goals.

-Try Week 1 of Smart PR for Finnish Organizations for free.
+Sign up for Smart PR for Finnish Organizations for free.